iagoleal/iagoleal.github.io/content/posts/cuts.md

 </div>

 Let's focus now on the case where one of the sets is a single point.
-An interesting consequence of this theorem is that given any point $p$ outside of the set, we can find an affine function that is zero in this point and contains a convex set in one of its half-spaces.
+An interesting consequence of this theorem is that given any point $p$ not in the set, we can find an affine function that is zero in this point and contains a convex set in one of its half-spaces.
 It is really similar to a cut, but for a set.